laTruffe79/rainbow/README.md

 ## Rainbow App

-Rainbow is a Laravel-based application designed to collect feedback from middle school and high school students after awareness conference on respecting LGBT individuals..
+Rainbow is a Laravel-based application designed to collect feedback from middle school and high school students after awareness conference on respecting LGBT🏳️‍🌈 individuals.

 It provides the ability :